shirley-wu/EAST/readme.md

-Modified versioff of repo [EAST](https://github.com/argman/EAST).
-Add word recognitioff implemented by this repo [crnn.pytorch](https://github.com/meijieru/crnn.pytorch).
+Modified version of repo [EAST](https://github.com/argman/EAST).
+Add word recognition implemented by this repo [crnn.pytorch](https://github.com/meijieru/crnn.pytorch).

 ### How to run this demo